simonfqy/PADME/README.md

 Currently it works fine for `graphconvreg`, `weave_regression`, `tf_regression`, and `mpnn`.
 I will need updates to the classification models so that it would work correctly for them too, like `weave`, `graphconv`, etc.

-You must first have `DeepChem` installed for `PADME` to work correctly.
+You must first have `DeepChem` installed for `PADME` to work correctly, which in turn requires you to install `TensorFlow`.

 Other folders like `oldCode` and `phase1` are not related to PADME, they are for the first phase of my project.
 You can neglect them.

 # Built with
-Python - Process data and used for deep learning
+Python - Process data and constructing deep learning model

 # Author
 simonfqy (Qingyuan Feng)